strann/strann.ca/README.md

     * `--watch` moves everything to `/dist` which is essentially production
 2. `grunt watch`
   * Compiles all front-end and jekyll assets
+3. Branches are pretty self-explanatory:
+  * `develop` is for work in progress
+  * Anything in `gh-pages` goes live